 If you created new files during your development process then you need to add them to source control too.
 Select the file(s) and/or NOT empty directory and use → .

 After you added the files to source control the file appears with a

-You can also use the Add command on already versioned folders.
+You can also use the Add command on folders.
 In that case, the add dialog will show you all unversioned files inside that versioned folder.
 This helps if you have many new files and need to add them all at once.

 To add files from outside your working tree you can use the drag-and-drop handler: